 |Example #2:Learners will develop a performance improvement plan for a business unit||Group Project with a presentation and written plan||Develop a performance improvement plan for your assigned unit.
 The plan should include all elements which have been discussed in our weekly course discussions.
 And so forth….|

 Now let’s take a look at two more assessment issues that need special attention in online courses: the assessment of online collaboration and the security of online assessments.

 Assessing Online Collaboration

 Assessment of collaborative work can be complex.
 The traditional method of providing one summative grade based on the quality of the demonstrable work product of a collaborative group ignores the multiple dimensions of a team activity.
 Relying solely on a group grade for assessment often contributes to the dissatisfaction of some learners participating in a collaborative process.
 Some participants feel that it rewards those who have not fully participated while not acknowledging the contribution of the learners who may have contributed the most to the final product.
-By adding peer assessment, a more accurate picture of the participation of an individual can be determined.
+Adding peer assessment provides a more complete picture of the participation of each individual.

-Peer assessment is an evaluation method in which all team members assess the contributions, skills and behaviors of each individual team member as they relate to group work and project completion.
-Peers have a unique perspective of significant aspects of each other’s behavior that occur outside the purview of the instructor.
+Peer assessment is an evaluation tool in which team members assess the contributions, skills and behaviors of each individual team member.
+Peers have a unique perspective of each other’s behavior that occur outside the purview of the instructor.
 This means the individual group members can more accurately assess each team member’s contributions.
-This is particularly true in an online learning environment where the instructor does not have the opportunity to observe group interaction outside the course site.
-(Note: New collaborative tools such as the live classroom tool that can archive meetings might be useful for faculty in the future.)
+This is particularly true in online learning where the instructor does not have the opportunity to observe group interaction outside the course site.
+(Note: Collaborative, synchronous tools such as the live classroom that can archive meetings might be useful for faculty in the future.)

 Here’s one example of a peer assessment that could be used for an online team project: